First things first. What is FBA or Fulfillment by Amazon?

 These fees can be pricey and result in a loss in potential revenue.
 It’s important to practice good inventory management and only ship enough inventory to meet forecasted sales demand.

 - Weight handling fees.
-Heavier and bulkier items are charged higher.
+Heavier and bulkier items are being charged with higher fees.
 So if you’re selling or planning to sell a large or heavy product, you should ensure that you have enough margin to cover the fulfillment fees it will incur.

 - Constantly monitor your stock levels.
-There may be no fees with failing to restock your inventory timely but of course, there is opportunity cost involved.
+Amazon may not charge a fee for failing to restock your inventory however, there is opportunity cost involved.